CHEAPEST ROUTE FROM Los Angeles TO Olbia

 |MOST EXPENSIVE MONTH TO FLY TO OLBIA FROM LOS ANGELES||April||43% more expensive||It costs about $1,190 for flights to Olbia from Los Angeles in April|

 |MOST POPULAR MONTH TO FLY TO OLBIA FROM LOS ANGELES||September||567% more users visited||More momondo users searched in flights to Olbia from Los Angeles in September than any other month|

-Users booking trips to Olbia from Venice found flights 98% cheaper than the average price of flights to Olbia.
+Users booking trips to Olbia from Paris found flights 89% cheaper than the average price of flights to Olbia.
 To find the cheapest price to Olbia from your area, use momondo’s Airport-to-Airport Pricing Tool.